 It is the Cueva de Ardales.
-Read Reuters report here.
+Read Scientific American report here.
 John and I visited the other day and the visit leaves one amazed, impressed by the incredible beauty of the vast cave system with its sparkling stalagtites and -mites.
-The drawings left by our very early ancestors over 64,000 years ago is indistinct but what would you expect after so long!!
+The drawings left by our very early ancestors over 64,000 years ago are indistinct but what would you expect after so long!!

-The guide gives one a fascinating demonstration of how these negative images of hands were made.
-Notice the bent little finger and index finger, the implication of which is lost, impossible to excavate.
+The guide gives one a fascinating demonstration of how the negative images of hands were made – always with a bent little finger and index finger, the implication of which is lost, impossible to excavate.

 The visit includes a tour of the paleolithic museum in Ardales where you meet your guide.
 You then drive in convoy to the site about 3 km away.
 And then, into the abyss of the prehistoric world …..!